 1. New Content

 Content marketing will likely evolve beyond blogs, search engine optimization, and social media.
 Brands will need a new approach to content that plays to customers and potential customers who are always connected.
-This shift will require a deeper understanding of what customers want and need from each brand.
+This is why many are using tools like PaperRater to help them make their content marketing plans, as this shift will require a deeper understanding of what customers want and need from each brand.
+The current main areas of content marketing will remain hugely important for companies that offer the Best London SEO Services, although their focus may begin to change as the industry develops.

 2. Experiences Come First